JacobThompson/Puppet-Scraper/README.md

 # Puppet-Scraper

-A web scraper written with Puppeteer and Deno
+A web scraper written with Puppeteer and ~~Deno~~ Node.js

 NOTE: This is a very preliminary prototype that is in alpha.
+Not currently working.

+STATUS: This project has a dependency on deno-puppeteer.
+This depedency is no longer functioning.
+This project is being ported to node.js

 ## Requirements
 [deno](https://deno.land/)